dankuck/dankuck.github.io/_posts/2016-12-05-business-for-6-year-olds-part-2.md

 <dd>Um...
 Oh!
 A garbage truck!</dd>

 <dt>Dan</dt>
 <dd>Yep.
 That's almost all they need.
 They also need a place to keep their garbage truck.
-Maybe they own a place or maybe they pay someone to use their place.</dd>
+Maybe they own a place or maybe they pay someone to use their place to keep their garbage truck in.</dd>
 <dd>So what does an architect need?
 What do Papi Percy and Mami Lucy need?</dd>

 <dt>Alba</dt>